imAdityaSatya/LOOP/README.md

 ▪︎ Developed a customized birthday wishing application using Java in Android studio

-▪︎ Implemented two variants: image slider and swipe-able videos
+▪︎ Implemented two variants: image slider and swipe-able videos for dynamic media preferences

 ▪︎ Ensured seamless user experience and smooth transitions between the media.